dockersamples/sample-app-template/README.md

 ## Sample README Content:

+The README.md describes the purpose of the repository, setup instructions, and related resources.

 ## Project Title

 This repo contains the sample application for developing applications and the Docker guide on Docker Docs.
 While this project is written primarily in Node/Rust/Java, the focus is on launching and using tool in development and the tool-related pieces can easily be adapted into any other language.